scriptbuzz/mlflow-local/README.md

 ### By Michael Bitar ###

 This is a getting started guide to help deploy MLflow locally on a Macbook.
+But the concepts are similar in a Windows environment.

 ![mflow logo](img/mlflow-logo-black.png)